liuchen37/HCPC_BMS_CPD/README.md

 # HCPC_BMS_CPD
-A repository for the CPD evidences for HCPC registration
+A repository for the CPD evidence for HCPC registration for:
+***Chen Liu (BS075665), Cambridge, Cambridgeshire***

+CPD documents are stored in branches representing individual years.